A Smarter Way for Teachers to Record Scores

 Scoresheet Final GIF

-Here are a few things users said during testing:
+A few things they said during sessions:

 "Um, I just want to say thank you for changing this because last year was, it like I...would I would do this on a weekend because it would take so long."